mrkale/raspi-scripts/check_conn.md

 - For security reasons the Google Analytics tracking and client ids should be written only in configuration file.
 Putting them to a command line does not prevent them to be revealed by cron in email messages as a subject.
-- In simulation mode the script does not send events to Google Analytics.
+- If the Google Analytics tracking or client id is empty, the script does not send events to Google Analytics as well as in simulation mode.

 Options and arguments
 =====